datapane/datapane/README.md

 ).save(path='report.html', open=True)
 ```

-This would package a standalone HTML report such as the following, with a searchable DataTable and Plot component.
+This would package a standalone HTML report document such as the following, with a searchable DataTable and Plot component.

 ![Report Example](https://imgur.com/PTiSCM0.png)